What Can You Do with a Degree in Philosophy?

 Although some of our Ph.D. graduates have chosen to engage in work outside of academia, the majority have gone on to tenure-track or permanent positions at the post-secondary level, in the U.S. and abroad.
 Internationally, graduates of our doctoral program currently hold positions in universities in Brazil, Canada, Cameroon, China, Italy, Japan, Korea, Nigeria, Singapore and Turkey.
 In the U.S., our alumni are teaching in over three dozen Catholic colleges and universities, including Assumption College, Ave Maria University, Benedictine College, Loyola Marymount University, University of Notre Dame, Providence College, Thomas Aquinas College, the University of Dallas, and the University of St. Thomas (Houston).
 Recent graduates have also secured positions at Hope College, St. John's College, and at a number of community colleges and seminaries.

 In short, Ph.D. alumni who engage in unrestricted job searches have excellent chances of finding a position teaching philosophy in a college or university.
 Most do so in four-year Catholic colleges or seminaries; some do so in Ph.D.-granting institutions or non-Catholic colleges.

-Please see the links below for lists of our Ph.D. graduates and their academic job placements since 2000.
+Please see the link below for a list of our Ph.D. graduates and their academic job placements since 1997.